 Health coach since 1968.
 Published The Clean Green Thumb (1968-1971) and Green Power (1971-1974) and Carolina Health & Healing, which changed into Integrative Health & Healing when we went national for 3-1/2 years.
 Currently producing raw food books and a quarterly magazine called Wellthy Choices.
 Click on the Products tab to see what's currently available.

-NOW offering In Light light therapy sessions - your space or mine - in Apache Junction, AZ area! email me for appointment: email@example.com Subject: In light session, please!
+NOW offering In Light light therapy sessions - your space or mine - in Apache Junction, AZ area! email me for appointment: firstname.lastname@example.org Subject: In light session, please!
 Apache Junction, AZ area or contact me and I will help you find a practitioner in your state.
-Check www.inlight.com for videos and info about light therapy.
-I will be traveling in my RV from March thru Oct.
-2017, so call me for information or an appointment: 980-328-2363.
+Check www.inlightmedical.com for videos and info about light therapy.
+Call me for information or an appointment: 980-328-2363.